 What is Personal Injury Protection?

-Personal Injury Protection (PIP) is an extension of your auto insurance policy that pays toward your medical expenses if you are injured in car accident.
+Personal Injury Protection (PIP) is an extension of your auto insurance policy that pays toward your medical expenses if you are injured in a car accident.
 In some states, personal injury protection coverage is more broadly defined, covering any instance in which you are injured by an automobile.
 This includes being injured in an auto accident, being hit by a car, or even if you bumped your head on the door while entering or exiting the car.

-Personal Injury Protection in No Fault States
+Personal Injury Protection in No-Fault States

-You may encounter the term “no fault insurance” in reference to personal injury protection.
+You may encounter the term “no-fault insurance” in reference to personal injury protection.
 “No Fault”, in this case, means it doesn’t matter who is at fault and caused the injury.
 If you have PIP in a no-fault state, your personal injury protection selections on your policy direct your medical care.
-The no fault concept applies even if you are injured in car that belongs to someone else but you have your own auto insurance policy.
+The no-fault concept applies even if you are injured in car that belongs to someone else but you have your own auto insurance policy.
 Your personal injury protection medical coverage on your auto insurance policy follows you around and covers you wherever you might be injured by an automobile in the United States.

 PIP Coverage Amounts Vary by State

 Each state has its own rules regarding Personal Injury Protection coverage amounts included with auto insurance.
 In some states, personal injury protection is not included with an auto insurance policy.
 Your health insurance coverage would cover all or part of your medical costs in those states, subject to your health insurance policy terms.

 In other states that do include personal injury protection as part of an auto policy, you may be allowed to choose you coverage limit or state laws may enforce a fixed limit of coverage.